FollowTheProcess/pytoil/docs/commands/show.md

   View your local/remote projects.

+  The show command provides an easy way of listing of the projects you have locally in your configured development directory and/or of those you have on GitHub (known in pytoil-land as 'remote' projects).

+  Local projects will be the names of subdirectories in your configured projects directory.

+  The remote projects listed here will be those owned by you on GitHub.

 Options:
   --help  Show this message and exit.

 Commands:
-  all     Show both local and remote projects. diff    Show the difference in local/remote projects. local   Show all your local projects. remote  Show all your remote projects.
+  all     Show all your projects, grouped by local and remote. diff    Show the difference in local/remote projects. local   Show your local projects. remote  Show your remote projects.

 ```

 </div>